ddev/ddev/docs/users/cli-usage.md

 ## Interacting with your project

-ddev provides several commands to facilitate interacting with your project in the development environment.
+DDEV provides several commands to facilitate interacting with your project in the development environment.
 These commands can be run within the working directory of your project while the project is running in ddev.

 ### Executing Commands in Containers